African-American neighborhood: Late 20th century

 By 1990, the legal barriers enforcing segregation had been replaced by decentralized racism, where whites pay more to live in predominantly white areas.
 Some social scientists suggest that the historical processes of suburbanization and decentralization are instances of white privilege that have contributed to contemporary patterns of environmental racism.

 At the same time, however, middle-class and upper-class Black people have also paid more to live in the suburbs and have left the inner cities of former industrial powerhouses behind.
 In the New Great Migration, black college graduates are returning to the South for jobs, where they generally settle in middle-class, suburban areas.
 This includes states such as Texas, Georgia, and Maryland, three of the biggest gaining states of college graduates.

+The New Great Migration is not evenly distributed throughout the South.
+The rise in net gain points to Atlanta, Charlotte, Dallas, and Houston being a growing hot spots for the migrants of The New Great Migration.
+The percentage of Black Americans who live in the South has been increasing since 1990, and the biggest gains have been in the region's large urban areas, according to census data.
+The Black population of metro Atlanta more than doubled between 1990 and 2020, surpassing 2 million in the most recent census.
+The Black population also more than doubled in metro Charlotte while Greater Houston and Dallas-Fort Worth both saw their Black populations surpass 1 million for the first time.
+Several smaller metro areas also saw sizable gains, including San Antonio; Raleigh and Greensboro, N.C.; and Orlando.
+Primary destinations are states that have the most job opportunities, especially Georgia, North Carolina, Maryland, Virginia, Tennessee, Florida and Texas.
+Other southern states, including Mississippi, Louisiana, South Carolina, Alabama and Arkansas, have seen little net growth in the African American population from return migration.

 Contemporary

 Despite these pervasive patterns, many changes for individual areas are minor.
-Thirty years after the civil rights era, the United States remains a residentially segregated society in which both blacks and whites inhabit different neighborhoods of vastly different quality.
-Cities throughout history have contained distinct ethnic districts.
-But rarely have they been so isolated and impoverished as the African-American districts found in U.S. cities today.
+Decades after the civil rights era, residential segregation in the United States continues to play a major role in the location and quality of black and white neighborhoods.
+Despite these pervasive patterns, many changes for individual areas are minor.
+Cities throughout history have had distinct ethnic districts.
+However, the African-American districts in U.S. cities are often marked by significant isolation and poverty, a characteristic that distinguishes them from other ethnic neighborhoods.